orangejuiceplz/System-Monitor/README.md

 > [!IMPORTANT]
-> probably gonna transition this into a terminal app soon within the next ~50 commits
+> taking a break on this project to work on some other things for now, only a short while

 # System-Monitor 🖥️